 Guests who enter the park during the last three hours of the day will receive a complimentary ticket to visit another day.
 We find that this is the best value, and gives us lots of time in the park.

 Story Land is definitely one of the most popular things to do in the White Mountains, and I recommend visiting if you’ve got younger kids.
+It’s another institution that has entertained generations of families.

 Adjacent to Story Land is the brand new Living Shores Aquarium, on the grounds of the former Heritage New Hampshire.
 The aquarium offers exhibits and touch pools, as well as a restaurant.
 While Story Land is open seasonally, the aquarium is open year-round.